 This team is responsible for the Challenge’s strategic direction, science quality, activities and management.
+They are supported by communication and engagement specialists, and administration and synthesis experts.

 Julie has extensive experience in biological oceanography, leading large multidisciplinary research projects, and in the management of people and projects.
 Her scientific background is in food web dynamics in both marine and freshwater ecosystems with a special interest in microbial food webs.
 As the international chair of the Integrated Marine Biogeochemistry and Ecosystem Research (IMBER) project she was responsible for leading the development and implementation of the multidisciplinary Science Plan that addressed the interaction of marine biogeochemistry and ecosystems and their response to global change.
 This is a wide-ranging project which includes experimental and observational studies and modelling of natural and social systems.